supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 	![](../Media/az-801(15).png)

 1. Repeat the previous step twice to upload the **C:\\Labfiles\\Lab02\\L02-rg_template.json** and **C:\\Labfiles\\Lab02\\L02-rg_template.parameters.json** files into the Cloud Shell home directory.
-1. To create the resource group that will be hosting the lab environment, in the **PowerShell** session in the Cloud Shell pane, enter the following commands, and after entering each command, press Enter (replace the `<Azure_region>` placeholder with the name of an Azure region where you intend to deploy resources in this lab):
+1. To create the resource group that will be hosting the lab environment, in the **PowerShell** session in the Cloud Shell pane, enter the following commands, and after entering each command, press Enter (replace the `<Azure_region>` (example: eastus) placeholder with the name of an Azure region where you intend to deploy resources in this lab):

    >**Note**: You can use the **(Get-AzLocation).Location** command to list the names of available Azure regions: